Minimonks/GF_Assignment_Project/README.md

 References for this code project can be found within app/__init__.py.

+As for the structure: This app follows a Flask Blueprint structure, allowing for better seperation of code.

+app/__init.py__ specifies the app settings when initialised on run.py.
+This makes references to config.py, specifiying to load with the Development configuration.

+config.py is where environment specific variables are specified, an example being alternating database connection strings.

+requirements.txt is a file listing all dependancies used within this application and can be used on initialisation to pre-install all requirements.

+app/main contains a series of files and folders:

+forms.py - wtforms templates used to generate HTML forms on specified views

+errors.py - a file dedicated to error handling and routes related to errors

+routes.py - the main routing file in which URLs are resolved to views with gathered data

+app/templates stores all the HTML views

+tests folder contains the Unit Test logic.

+vscode/launch.json specifies parameters required at launch of application.

 -------------------------------------DB SAMPLE DATA -------------------------------------
 WARNING: It is suggested you enter your own sample data using the UI from scratch to further ensure initialisation success.